funkhou9/blog/_posts/2016-02-06-How-is-the-Bio-PhD-supposed-to-make-a-website?.md

 The biology PhD learns to program through graduate courses (if they're lucky), self-teaching, or perhaps sitting in on undergraduate CS courses.
 In each case, the objective is to learn enough programming to encapsulate biological datasets, manipulate them, and analyze them.
-*This amounts to playing with text*, **lots of text**, specifically a bunch of AGTC's or 012's or AB's
+*This amounts to playing with text*, **lots of text**, specifically a bunch of AGTC's or 012's or AB's.
+But how do you start with designing a website?

 Relative to programming needed to analyze biological data, programming intended for web and app development resembles some sort of black magic.
 I would argue that if you're taking the time to learn statistical or